 The College maintains close links with industries to enable students to learn the fundamental skills necessary for success in the real world.
 Each year about 2,200 students engaged in internships, special projects, fieldwork and site visits.

 UOW College Hong Kong is part of the University of Wollongong (UOW) Global Network which has campuses in different overseas destinations.
 Our students can undertake study tours and exchanges to the other campuses in Australia, Dubai and Malaysia.
 To maximize students’ learning opportunities beyond Hong Kong, the College runs a Study Abroad Scheme and organizes regular Overseas Study Tours.
-Each year we have around 800 students participated in our Study Abroad Scheme or Study Tours to Australia, Austria, Canada, France, Germany, Japan, Korea, New Zealand, Russia, Singapore, Taiwan and the Mainland, UK, and US.
+Each year we have around 800 students participated in our Study Abroad Scheme or Study Tours to Australia, Austria, Canada, France, Germany, Japan, Korea, New Zealand, Russia, Singapore, Spain, Taiwan and the Mainland, UK, and US.

 These activities covered community services, cultural awareness, language training, skill training, and teacher-student gatherings.
 The College in each year sponsored over 40 local co-curricular activities which enriching the learning experiences of about 2,000 students.